 Tragic memories flashed in streaks of red.
 He heard their screams, felt their pain, wishing to be dragged along the ride of death as he held the hands of the ones perishing before him.
-The guilt was unbearable to bear at times, and sometimes insomnia and misery accompanied him through many consecutive nights.
+The guilt was unbearable to bear at times, sometimes insomnia and misery accompanied him through many consecutive nights.
 Yet, a gentle warmth rose from his heart and eased his suffering.
-A familiar presence seemed to embrace him, but when he looked to find out where it was coming from the feeling dissipated into the darkness of the forest.
-The boy laughed, feeling his sanity nearing its breaking point.
-He shook his head and chuckled joylessly.
+A familiar presence embraced him every time, dissipating every time he turned to see who it was.
+Though Aren felt he sanity reaching to its limits, he had to continue not for his sake.

-Aren looked at the turtle, who was too focused upon leading the path.
-“Hey turtle, you think I can be a hero again?”
+Aren looked at the tortoise, who was too focused upon leading the path.
+“Hey turts, you think I can be a hero again?”
 It grumbled, and the boy laughed.
 “So, this is what it comes down to.
-Me talking to a turtle.
-An ANCIENT stone turtle.
+Me talking to an animal.
 Hell, like anyone can take me seriously after seeing me like this.
 They’ll think I’m insane.”

-The reptile cackled gleefully, as if it agreed to the statement.
+The reptile cackled gleefully as if it agreed to the statement.
 He grunted and folded his arms.
 “Yeah yeah, whatever.
 I may be stupid but not that stupid I admit.
-Other people say I am daft… But I mean yeah, I could’ve gone anywhere else but the forest but still, I consider it the wisest of—”
+Other people say I am daft… But I mean yeah, I could’ve gone anywhere else but here, but it the wisest of—”

 The creature mumbled and clicked its tongue.
 The boy sensed a powerful energy source nearby, and several others as well.
 It was no doubt the place the curse of these woods had originated, and it was guarded.

 He tightened his scarf and grinned.
 "At last the hero stands before the evil within these wretched woods.
 A hero’s work is never done, no matter how long the wait must be.”